Damn That's a Small Mac.

 The answer looks to be yes, but as of today this is really only of interest in an academic sense.

-19 September 2007, terribly early in the morning
+19 September 2007, early morning

 Mail.app crashes like a champ when accessing my IMAP mail on Dreamhost.
 I don’t recall when it started doing this, but it does it consistently.
 My work around thus far is to load up Mutt on the Funkaoshi server, purge deleted mail there, and then load up Mail.app.
 This seems to fix things.
 Why Mail.app chokes I have yet to investigate.
 The lack of any good email clients for the Mac is perplexing.
 I’m surprised some indie-developer hasn’t tried their hand at one.
 There must be open-source email libraries one could start off with.
 Maybe I should try using Mulberry again.
 GyazMail looks interesting.

-17 September 2007, early morning
+17 September 2007, late morning

 Herman, how could you?
 We’ve all thought about counterfeiting jeans at one time or another, but what about the victims?
 Hard-working designers like Calvin Klein, Gloria Vanderbilt, or Antoine Bugle Boy.
 These are the people who saw an overcrowded marketplace and said, “Me too!”